Roller Derby is a full-contact sport on wheels, played on a flat oval track.

 What is the Lead Jammer?

-She can ‘call off the jam’ at any point by repeatedly touching her hips.
+Lead jammer can ‘call off the jam’ at any point by repeatedly touching their hips.
 This ends the jam and no more points can be scored.
-This can be a huge tactical advantage – for example, she can try to get as many points as possible and stop the jam before her opponent scores.
+This can be a huge tactical advantage – for example, the jammer can try to get as many points as possible and stop the jam before the opponent scores.

 How do I know who is Lead Jammer?

-The Jam Referee blows two short whistle blasts and points at her while making an L signal with the other hand (held directly upwards).
-The Ref points to her for the rest of the jam, so just watch where the Referee’s pointing!
+The Jam Referee blows two short whistle blasts and points at the lead jammer whilst making an L signal with the other hand (held directly upwards).
+The Ref points to the lead jammer for the rest of the jam, so just watch where the Referee’s pointing!

 What if there’s no Lead Jammer?